frasertweedale/talks/2019-04-xx-crikeycon-vulns-secure-dev/proposal.rst

 the other hand, I can't recall a general secure programming at a previous CrikeyCon (maybe I missed it).
-And I think a "from the trenches" storytelling approach to describing these vulns and their implications will make for an engaging presentation.
+And I think a "from the trenches" storytelling approach to describing these vulns and their implications will make an engaging presentation.
 Conservative use of (pseudo)code or diagrams, and maybe one or two live demos, will illustrate the stories.
-I am not a humourous fellow but I'll bet you, the program committee, a round of beers that some of these stories get a laugh.
+And I promise that one of the bugs, and the story of how it was discovered, is pretty hilarious :)

 For the program committee's awareness, the four vulns boil down to:
 (1) insufficient authorisation combined with lack of privilege